hupe13/extensions-leaflet-map-github/readme.md

 ### 1.3 (geplant)

-* Shortcode can now be used on more than one map per page.
+* Shortcodes can be used on more than one map per page, except zoomhomemap.
 * Parameter for GestureHandling
+* fixed markerClusterGroup
 * ready for Polyglots translation (I hope)
+* Documentation

 ### 1.2